|

 272. diaphragm

-(anatomy) a muscular partition separating the abdominal and thoracic cavities; functions in respiration
+a muscular partition in the chest used in respiration

 273. declivity